family dispute arbitration in Brecksville, Ohio 44141

 In the quiet suburb of Brecksville, Ohio 44141, an intense arbitration case unfolded in late 2023, pitting siblings against one another over their late parents’ estate.
 The Fleming family, known locally for their community involvement, became embroiled in a bitter dispute that tested not only their familial bonds but also the limits of arbitration as a conflict resolution tool.

-The Background: After the passing of Helen and Robert Fleming in early 2023, their estate — valued at approximately $1.2 million — became the center of contention.
+The Background: After the passing of Helen and the claimant in early 2023, their estate — valued at approximately $1.2 million — became the center of contention.
 The parents’ will divided the estate equally among their three children: Mark (45), Linda (42), and Darren (39).
 However, Mark claimed that Robert had verbally promised him the family’s lakeside property in Cuyahoga Falls, valued at $600,000, as compensation for years spent managing the parents’ business during declining health.

 Timeline of Dispute: